erichs/chef-classified-attrs/README.md

 Why do this?
 ------------

-Perhaps you'd like to store your sensitive configuration data somewhere other than the Chef server, via an encrypted data bag, Chef Vault, or the like.
-Perhaps you would like to query a key-value store, or perform your own sensitive Ohai-like automated attribute gathering.
+Perhaps you'd like to store your sensitive configuration data somewhere other than on the Chef server (via an encrypted data bag, Chef Vault, etc.) Perhaps you would like to query a key-value store, or perform your own sensitive Ohai-like automated attribute gathering.
 This library assists by providing a general mechanism to load your data.

 Usage
 -----